cbeams/spring-framework-2.5.x/readme.txt

 * AOP functionality, fully integrated into Spring configuration management.
 You can AOP-enable any object managed by Spring, adding aspects such as declarative transaction management.
-With Spring, you can have declarative transaction management without EJB... even without JTA, if you're using a single database in Tomcat or another web container without JTA support.
+With Spring, you can have declarative transaction management without EJB... even without JTA, if you're using a single database in Tomcat (or another web container without JTA support).

 * Flexible MVC web application framework, built on core Spring functionality.
 This dispatcher framework is highly configurable via strategy interfaces, and accommodates multiple view technologies: e.g. JSP, Tiles,